Archive for July, 2008

 Waiting for results.

-Friday, July 18th, 2008
+July 18, 2008 by

 We currently have a cat and a Golden Retriever in the house.
 Our Golden, apparently is having a hair loss issue and despite our efforts to help her lose weight, we haven’t had much luck.
 So we took her in to the vet to get checked out because her beautiful golden locks are disappearing and she is actually going bald almost!
 She also is rather sluggish and doesn’t really play anymore and she is only three.
 They are pretty sure it is her thyroid, so we are just waiting for the results then she will be on medicine for the rest of her life.
 It isn’t as bad as it sounds, because she will get her hair back and her pep back!